Renewables

 Živković also said that in the two rounds of auctions facilitated 850 MW of wind and solar power capacity and that, with investors that participated in the two rounds of auctions and other independent producers in Serbia, it already has an additional 2.6 GW from renewable energy sources.

 The level will increase by 1 GW in 2028 from the self-balancing solar power plants that the company is developing with its strategic partner, the consortium of UGT Renewables and Hyundai Engineering, he added.
-“That’s when we expect the production from renewable energy sources to reach 50% of the total electricity production,” the head of EPS underscored.
+“That’s when we expect the production from renewable energy sources to reach 50% of the total electricity production,” the chief executive of EPS underscored.

 Comments (0)